Flagstone patio and mountain landscape near Frisco and Summit County Colorado

 Splash and saturated bands near shore

 Grass grows in bursts between frost nights and hot afternoons.
-Steady height and sharp blades beat scalping before guest photos when the season is already short.
+Steady mowing height and sharp blades beat scalping before guest photos when the season is already short.

 Guest calendars on rental lake homes

-Deer and forest edge pressure
+Deer and forest-edge pressure

 Soil depth on engineered lake benches